 Often, the parent who doesn’t like the holiday has some bad memories associated with it, so it can be a sensitive time, and while that isn’t the case in my household, it’s worth keeping in mind — I had forgotten there’s often a lot of bullying and vandalism that takes place on Oct.
 31.

 Paige, a mom of three, hates Halloween, while her husband loves it.
 (This is extra tough because Paige lives in Sleepy Hollow, New York, where Halloween is bigger than Christmas and the holiday is her middle child’s birthday.)
 “I think [my husband and I] have different memories from childhood — good for him, not great for me — but he is helping me embrace it more and more,” she says.
 “His positivity is helping me.
 I want my kids to have happy memories surrounding Halloween, so I’m trying to put my own bad feelings about the holiday aside.”

 Other parents recommended setting ground rules and having clear expectations.
 “I didn’t want my kids to miss out on something in their childhood because of my feelings about it,” said Ellen, a mom of two, who has avoided the holiday because of its sometimes-anti-Semitic history.
 “My compromise on this is that my kids may dress up in fun costumes — nothing gory or macabre — and my husband takes them trick-or-treating, but I will go along or do pickup duty [from trick-or-treating],” she says.

-Kristie, a mom of one who also can’t stand Halloween, also has a no-scary-costumes rule, though her daughter is still a baby, so this will be her first time putting it in practice. “[My husband] knew what he was getting into — our first date was on Halloween, and I told him no Halloween activities from day one!
+Kristie, a mom of one who also can’t stand Halloween, also has a no-scary-costumes rule. “[My husband] knew what he was getting into — our first date was on Halloween, and I told him no Halloween activities from day one!
 But he loved it growing up and wants to take our daughter trick-or-treating.”